I’d be willing to put money on the fact that your life is too busy…

 Star and I have found that having this regular time set aside is one of the most practical things we’ve done to strengthen our marriage.

-Throughout the week we are wearing so many different hats (mom, dad, boss, house cleaner, referee, chauffeur, mechanic, financial planner, etc…), and without being intentional, there often isn’t any time to wear the most important hat Star and I can wear: HUSBAND and WIFE!
+Throughout the week, we wear so many different hats (mom, dad, boss, house cleaner, referee, chauffeur, mechanic, financial planner, etc…), and without being intentional, there often isn’t any time to wear the most important hat Star and I can wear: HUSBAND and WIFE!

 If you haven’t already, set aside one night a week on your calendar that is reserved for you as a couple.
 Then, go out and remind each other what drew you together in the first place.
 Encourage each other.
 Laugh together.
 Forgive one another.
 Plan your future together.
 But most of all, have fun!!